pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

  ```bash
   rails g channel analytics
  ```
-The command will create a server side representation of the channel in <code>app/channels</code>  directory and a coffeescript file in <code>app/assets/channels</code> for handling the client side of the channel.
+The command will create a server-side representation of the channel in <code>app/channels</code>  directory and a coffeescript file in <code>app/assets/channels</code> for handling the client side of the channel.

 First, you need to explicitly define the name of the channel through which the analytics information is going to be streamed.
  ```